 The main series is not numbered.

-Publications from individual sets of statistics containing basic data of Official Statistics of Finland belong to the OSF publication series without a separate decision.
-In addition, other publications, mainly diverse compilation publications, can be published in the OSF publication series.
+Publications from individual statistics containing basic data of Official Statistics of Finland belong to the OSF publication series without a separate decision.
+In addition, other publications, mainly various compilation publications, can be published in the OSF publication series.
 This requires a separate decision by the Advisory Board of Official Statistics of Finland.
-The publications in the series are typically issued repetitively at regular intervals.
+The publications in the publication series are typically released repetitively at regular intervals.
 Contemplative material of research report type or volumes containing in-depth analysis are not published in the OSF series.

 Publications appearing in the OSF publication series may simultaneously belong to some other publication series, such as a specific series of the producer of the statistics, which has its own ISSN code.